wntrtech/lx-ui/docs/FormBuilder.md

 This schema would generate 15 rows:
 1. **firstName**
   - LxRow occupies 2 LxForm columns
-  - LxRow label is "Vārds"
+  - LxRow label is "Name"
-  - LxRow has info slot with content "Personas vārds"
+  - LxRow has info slot with content "Person's names"
   - This row is required
   - LxTextInput component is generated in this row
   - LxTextInput has character limit of 15, readOnly set to false, default mask
 2. **lastName**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Uzvārds"
+  - LxRow label is "Last Name"
-  - LxRow has info slot with content "Personas uzvārds"
+  - LxRow has info slot with content "Person's last name"
   - LxTextInput component is generated in this row
   - LxTextInput has character limit of 15, default mask
 3. **isActive**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Aktīvs"
+  - LxRow label is "Active"
   - LxRow has no info slot
   - This row is required
   - LxToggle component is generated in this row